dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 changed once it has been set and data has been encrypted, as the data can then no longer be decrypted.

-The password must be at least **24 characters long** and mix of numbers and lower- and uppercase letters are recommended.
+The password must be at least **24 characters long**.
+A mix of numbers and lower- and uppercase letters is recommended.
 The encryption password must be kept secret.

 > **Important**